WHERE THERE'S A WILL,

 2. Honesty and Reliability

 Naturally, if you choose to grant someone else authority over your money and property, that person should be trustworthy.
-Grant power of attorney to someone who has proven themself honest.
+Grant power of attorney to someone who has proven themselves honest.

 3. Proximity